Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 <aside>
 	<h4>Installing packages should not require root</h4>
 	<p>Node.js and Ruby come with the npm and RubyGems package managers respectively.
 You will need to ensure the package managers can install packages without requiring root access.
-If you get an `EACCES` error or `Gem::FilePermissionError` when installing a package you'll need to set up npm or RubyGems to
+If you get an <code>EACCES</code> error or <code>Gem::FilePermissionError</code> when installing a package you'll need to set up npm or RubyGems to
 	<a href="https://github.com/Financial-Times/origami-build-tools/blob/master/TROUBLESHOOT.md#install">fix npm and Ruby permissions</a></p>
 </aside>